Near-One/fast-bridge-protocol/eth/README.md

 ```

 ### Deploy
-Deployment is configured only for `Goerli` testnet and cound be done with the following scirpt
+Deployment is configured only for `Goerli` testnet and could be done with the following scirpt

 ```
 npm run deploy:tokens:goerli